Kuronons/FZ_graphics/Animations/Virus/readme.md

 [Kuronons_Virus_Coconut-Preview.webm](https://github.com/Kuronons/FZ_graphics/assets/110337784/a3fa76a6-454e-42af-8dc4-595b8475d5de)

 <BR>

-Use the manifest.txt file for quick copy&paste. (butthurt & level set for RogueMaster FW, edit these if under another firmware)
+I also added a [manifest.txt](https://github.com/Kuronons/FZ_graphics/blob/main/Animations/SF_Corporations_Logos/manifest.txt) file with the 12 entries for a quick copy&paste. (butthurt & level set for RogueMaster FW, edit these if under another firmware)

+You can download each anim as separate zip files or the [12 all together](https://github.com/Kuronons/FZ_graphics/blob/main/Animations/SF_Corporations_Logos/Kuronons_SFlogo_Collection%20(12%20animations).zip).

+Also you can download those directly as an [animation pack](https://github.com/Kuronons/FZ_graphics/blob/main/Animations/SF_Corporations_Logos/Kuronons%20-%20Sci-Fi%20Corps.zip) to use with Momentum / Xtreme firmwares.